-There are a number of heat pump types which may or may not have relevant Ecodesign EN14825 or EN16147 data.
+There are a number of heat pump types which may or may not have relevant Ecodesign data & declarations, or accredited EN14825 or EN16147 data.
 Generally speaking, the guidance in Sections G1, G2 and G3 applies to these systems with additional information provided as follows.